-- The minimum consortium supported under the scheme will comprise of three independent entities of which two must be enterprises and one of these must be an SME. - The leader of the consortium can be an eligible enterprise or an eligible RPO. - Ideally, there should be a strategic rationale for the consortium, i.e. they are operating in the same value chain with each enterprise partner having a role to play in the final revenue streams. - There should be appropriate balance in the consortium and ideally no participant should account for less than 10% of the project funding, unless they have specific capability or intellectual property on which the project hinges. - RPOs cannot receive more than 50% of the total DTIF funding.
+- The leader of the consortium can be an eligible enterprise or an eligible RPO13. - Ideally, there should be a strategic rationale for the consortium, i.e. they are operating in the same value chain with each enterprise partner having a role to play in the final revenue streams. - Entities outside Ireland can collaborate in the project but will not be considered eligible partners or able to receive DTIF funding. - There should be appropriate balance in the consortium and ideally no participant should account for less than 10% of the project funding, unless they have specific capability or intellectual property on which the project hinges. - RPOs cannot receive more than 50% of the total DTIF grant aid to the project.